squxq/How-to-Code-Complex-Data/README.md

    cd How-to-Code-Complex-Data
    ```

+## Usage

+You are welcome to browse and utilize this repository, whether you're seeking a quick reference, enhancing your understanding, or embarking on a deeper exploration of How to Code: Complex Data.

+If you are currently enrolled in the How to Code: Complex Data course, it is encouraged to use this repository responsibly.
+Please be mindful of academic integrity and adhere to the policies of your educational institution.
+The resources provided here are intended to complement your learning experience; they are not meant to take the place of official course materials.

+It's crucial to note that the study notes presented here are a reflection of my personal understanding of the course material.
+While their goal is to provide a thorough understanding of the fundamental concepts covered, they may not capture every detail.
+As such, consider them supplementary materials rather than a substitute for the official course documentation or textbooks.

 ## Content Structure

 This repository is organized to provide a hierarchical, structural and intuitive arrangement of its content for easy navigation, optimal accessibility and understanding.
 Here's an overview of the main directories and files: